No activity spotted at two newly constructed Amazon plants in Omaha and Council Bluffs

-The newly constructed Amazon facility near North 72nd and State Streets in Omaha appears inactive on July 21, 2022.
+The newly constructed Amazon facility near North 72nd and State Streets in Omaha was inactive on July 21, 2022— and remains so at start of 2023.
 (Cindy Gonzalez/Nebraska Examiner)

 OMAHA — There’s no sign of business activity at two other Omaha-area Amazon warehouse facilities that are newly constructed and span a combined 400,000 square feet — raising questions about their future.

 The Nebraska Examiner visited the two sites Thursday in the wake of confirmation that a third in-the-pipeline Amazon center, in the Papillion area of Sarpy County, likely will open in 2024 rather than this year.

 Papillion officials said the e-commerce giant informed them that “supply chain issues” were behind the delayed opening of the nearly completed 700,000-square-foot complex at Highways 370 and 50.

 Announced in late 2020, that facility is to feature robots working alongside up to 1,000 human employees.

 Spokesman Andy DiOrio offered little detail this week when asked about the three metro area plants.

 “We’re still excited to launch these new facilities in the Omaha market, though we’ve had to adjust our timing,” DiOrio, regional public relations manager, said in a statement.

 “We know the Papillion and Council Bluffs communities are looking forward to the opportunities we’ll be bringing to the area, and we’ll share new timing along with information about the great jobs, pay and comprehensive benefits we’ll be offering just as soon as we can.”

 Amazon officials said previously that the Council Bluffs sorting center at South 24th Street and Veterans Memorial Highway will create about 500 jobs, once opened.